 PET025: Emergency Preparedness for Pets - Are you Ready?

 Pets are family too.
 Do you have a plan for your pet in an emergency?
 Including pets in the emergency plan helps your family’s ability to respond to an emergency.
 In this course, students will learn how to make an emergency plan for their pet, how to prepare a shelter for their pet, and how to prepare a disaster kit for their pet in the case of an emergency.

-NOTE: The Animal Care programs uses live animals for teaching purposes.
+The Animal Care programs may use live animals for teaching purposes.
 Montgomery College takes all necessary safety precautions when students interact with live animals.
 However, students must be aware that live animals by nature may not be absolutely controlled.
-Therefore, a potential exists for students to be bitten, scratched, or injured by an animal while participating in this program.
+Therefore, the potential exists for a student to be bitten, scratched, injured, or harmed by an animal while participating in our program.
 Montgomery College does not provide medical insurance for any injury sustained.